MichaelMauriceLee/Michael_Lee_Digital_Website/README.md

 # Michael_Lee_Digital_Website
-Files related to my personal website.
+Files related to my old personal website.

 The backend uses Python with the Django framework and postgressql as the database (in deployment) or sqlite in debug mode.